daydy225/phonebook-backend/README.md

 Change the backend so that new numbers are saved to the database.

-## step 15: phonebook database, step3
+## step 15: phonebook database, step 3

 Change the backend so that deleting phonebook entries is reflected in the database.

+## step 16: phonebook database, step 4

+Move the error handling of the application to a new error handler middleware.